Analysis | Venezuela’s Collapse

 The Argument

-Maduro has held onto power but without giving much of a plan for turning the country around.
+Unpopular at home and increasingly isolated from the rest of the world, Maduro has held onto power despite not having much of a plan for turning the country around.
 He has said some of the economic squeeze will be fixed with the Petro, which is backed by oil, but has offered no mechanism to exchange the digital tokens for hard assets.
 He hopes to negotiate a debt restructuring, but U.S. sanctions prevent American investors and banks from participating, complicating the process.
 Expatriates, diplomats and others have proposed responses to the worsening crisis, ranging from the modest (increased support for countries accepting fleeing Venezuelans) to the radical (military intervention, similar to the U.S.’s removal of Manuel Noriega from the presidency of Panama in 1990).
 When President Donald Trump in 2017 mused openly about the latter, Latin American countries quickly objected.
 Some Maduro critics instead hope for a military coup — a wave of officer arrests in early 2018 could signal growing dissension — while others find military rule unacceptable.
 Still others have suggested that the U.S., Europe and Asia could ban the country’s oil imports and hasten Maduro’s demise.
 But that would worsen the humanitarian crisis.

 • QuickTake explainers on Venezuela’s need for debt relief and its so-called hunger bonds, Maduro’s constituent assembly to amend the constitution, and the likely effects of a ban on oil imports.